6 Innovation & Idea Management Software (2025 Comparison)

 Idea Assessment Workflows

 As we said in the beginning and have outlined in detail before, true innovation management involves a lot more than idea collection.
-When the software and systems used don’t truly support the assessment, validation, and implementation of ideas, then one of two things happen:
+When the software and systems used don’t truly support the assessment, validation, tracking, and implementation of ideas, then one of two things happen:

 1. Ideas get submitted into a database, and most of them sit there without seeing the light of day.
 This wastes a tremendous amount of organizational creativity and mind power.
 It handcuffs innovation.